Harp1e/04_BattleTank/README.md

 # 04_BattleTank
-## Part of the Udemy based Unreal traing course
+## Part of the Udemy based Unreal training course

-An open-world head-to-head tank fight with simple AI, terrain and advanced controle system in Unreal 4
+An open-world head-to-head tank fight with simple AI, terrain and advanced control system in Unreal 4